dannytsang/energyathome/INSTALL.md

     `$ mysql -u root -p < energyathome/install/install.sql`

+If you're using MySQL 8 or higher, run the below script to optimise the database.
+The script below can be run after installation as well.

+    `$ mysql -u root -p < energyathome/install/mysql8_opt.sql`

 # Install datalogger

   1. Copy the datalogger directory to a suitable location.
 For purpose of the following instructions it will use ~/datalogger